-For the latest book news and exclusive content make sure you sign up for my monthly newsletter!
+For the latest book news and exclusive content make sure you sign up for my newsletter!

 Excerpt from Out of the Shadows Chapter Six, published on the Writers’ Victoria website in January 2016: